google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 ### Console
 <img src="images/console-panel.png" alt="Console Panel" class="attempt-right">
-Use the Console to log diagnostic information during development or use it as a shell to interact with the JavaScript on the page.
+Log diagnostic information during development or interact with the JavaScript on the page.

 * [Using the Console](/web/tools/chrome-devtools/console/)
 * [Interact from Command Line](/web/tools/chrome-devtools/console/command-line-reference)